zowe/docs-site/docs/extend/extend-apiml/onboard-direct-eureka-call.md

 * **apiml.connectTimeout**

-    Value in milliseconds that specifies a period, in which this service should establish a single non-managed connection with API ML.
+    Value in milliseconds that specifies a period, in which API ML should establish a single non-managed connection with this service.
 If omitted, default value specified in API ML gateway service configuration is used.

 * **apiml.readTimeout**